mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_18.png

-You can show any given layer in the timeline by doing on the layer in the layer docker, and toggling :guilabel:`show in timeline`.
+You can show any given layer in the timeline by doing |mouseright| on the layer in the layer docker, and toggling :guilabel:`Show in Timeline`.

 .. image:: /images/en/Introduction_to_animation_19.png